gaolabtools/scNanoGPS/README.md

 This step of scNanoGPS pipeline is executed by a python script called “assigner.py”.
 This script is designed for CB collapsing and estimation of the optimal CB number without guidance of 10X short-read sequencing data or any CB whitelist.
 To estimate the number of optimal CB, we use edge detection strategy to find out the point where has dramatical signal dropping (Fig. 1b).
 The detailed method is that the assigner first calculates the supporting UMI number to every CB, and sorts the CB list by UMI number in decreasing order.
 Following by computing the partial derivatives (slopes) per CB in log10 scale, the medium number of slope changes in log10 scale are computed per 0.001 log10 tick.
 Then the maximal medium log10 slope change is selected, and where is the crude anchoring for following processes.
 To fathom the fully signal dropping point and include more useful CBs, we allow 10% more signal in log10 scale.
 Next, the script collapses CBs which have similar sequences.
 Previous study shows that the most accurate criterial for CB and UMI collapsing in Illumina samples are three and two Levenshtein Distance (LD), respectively.
 Here we use two LD to merge similar CB as Refinery Local Optimization.
 Then a list of representative CB having sufficient supporting read is generated.
+Alternatively, you can forcely assign cell barcode number by using "forced_no" parameter.

 - Manual of assigner.py
   ```